IT box'n'services floggers to learn coding as biz want apps

 "If you look at the traffic from mobile devices it would be very surprising if [app development] is not on the radar of the channel," he told us.

-But app development isn't for everyone it seems: Martin Hellawell, chairman of Softcat, said: "I am not a software developer - it's a different business, culture, and type of employee.
+But app development isn't for everyone it seems: Martin Hellawell, CEO of Softcat, said: "I am not a software developer - it's a different business, culture, and type of employee.

 "This doesn't necessarily gel well with a classic sales environment.
 If a customer has a requirement we'll partner with companies that develop apps - we have three apps providers so when the customer has that requirement we ask them to develop."